habbleO/Entropy-Origins/README.md

 * Having more than 30 levels grants you a 1.3x attack bonus
 * Your active ability gives you speed, strength, and blindness

-### Brick Golem (Currently Unfinished!)
-* You are immune to fire and lava
-* You cannot eat meat.
-* You have 13 points of natural armor
-* You cannot sprint
-* You cannot wear armor
-* You are slightly taller

 ### Hermit Crab
 * You have 9 spots of extra inventory space
 * You have aqua affinity by default